-GCSE Mathematics at Grade 5 or above.
-GCSE English (Language or Literature) at Grade 5 or above.
+GCSE Mathematics at Grade 5 or above GCSE English (Language or Literature) at Grade 5 or above.
 4 other subjects at Grade 4 or above (this includes BTECs at Merit or Distinction).

-There are also course suitability and individual subject criteria requirements for some courses.
+There are also subject prerequisites for some courses.
 See the course pages in this prospectus for more information.